-With the Coronavirus pandemic stopping sporting events, festivals and other outings, we’re all spending more time at home.
+With lockdown returning in New South Wales, we’re all spending more time at home.
 We’ve compiled a list of 10 TV shows you can binge watch from the lounge room…

-This crime drama starring Jason Bateman will have you on the edge of your seat across its two seasons.
-Catch up now in time for the release of the third season later this month.
+This crime drama starring Jason Bateman will have you on the edge of your seat across its three seasons.
+Catch up now in time for the release of the fourth season, hopefully later this year.

 Marty Byrde (Bateman) and wife Wendy (Laura Linney) are forced to move to the Ozarks when a money laundering scheme goes wrong.

 ‘Billions’ has managed to hold strong across its four and a half seasons, never dipping in quality as audiences follow the ongoing battle between a billionaire hedge fund manager and the US Attorney’s office.

 This is classic binge-worthy material: you’ll sit down for one episode and end up watching three or four in a row.